 Now that the arrangements were in place, I could finish preparations for the evening.

-The plan was to shower and dress by 5, have the spaghetti sauce ready to simmer by 6, set the table and set out some hors d’oeuvres before 6:30, greet family as they arrived, take their coats, mix and mingle while I prepared the salad and bread, then eat, drink and be merry.
+The plan was to shower and dress by five, have the spaghetti sauce set to simmer by six, set the table and set out some hors d’oeuvres before 6:30, greet family as they arrived, take their coats, mix and mingle while I prepared the salad and bread, then eat, drink and be merry.

-In reality, it was about 6:15 and I was starting to feel panicked.
-The appetizers were still not ready.
+It was about 6:15 and the appetizers were still not ready.
 And, I was trying to make tea and set up a wine bar and a water station all at once.
-That’s when I called for Mr. Hines and Hannah to come help.
+That’s when I called for Matt and Hannah to come help.